frankc60/jStrip/README.md

 ## Async Event Handlers .marker() and .on()

-Grabbing html data from the web is not instant, so jStrip provides an **event handler** to tell you when it has all it's data ready, and send it asynchronously without blocking.
+Grabbing data from the web is not instant, so jStrip **caches** the filters and provides an **event handler** to tell you when it has all it's data ready, and send it asynchronously without blocking.

 Set a **marker** (or many) in your jStrip call, simply by using the **marker()** method and giving it a unique name.